-Pepperoni truly shines in Italian meals, especially on pizza.
-Mixing ground beef and pork with dried peppers and spices makes every piece tasty!
+Pepperoni really stands out in Italian dishes, especially when it’s on a pizza.
+This mix of ground beef and pork, blended with dried peppers and spices, makes each bite delicious!

 It’s been around since the 1800s and is commonly used on pizzas in Italy.